 New business premiums include those contracts excluded from premium income in the technical account under FRS26 and the ABI SORP (as amended in December 2006).
 These are investment contracts without discretionary participation features and carry no significant insurance risk.

-The annualised gross value of new regular premiums is £Nil (2008: £Nil).
 All new business premiums are in respect of investment linked contracts.

 (b) Assets attributable to the long term business fund